 And Why “Tendinitis” Is Usually The Wrong Word

 In our search for chronic pain relief, we must look at a big blind spot around “tendinitis” existing in health & medicine right now.
 A blind spot causing large numbers of people to receive partially or totally inappropriate treatment for their problems, such as strength building exercises (very often contra-indicated), anti-inflammatory drugs, and surgery.

 It turns out that, according to a number of medical researchers, the term and diagnosis of tendinitis and its alleged preferred treatment is totally off the mark for the vast majority of people with chronic pain.

 Yet it is interesting how many people seem to use the word inflammation as synonymous with pain, as in, “My low back is inflamed right now.” [~DSL]

-The major problem with this is the very common tendency to prescribe anti-inflammatory drugs for inflammation and pain in chronic tendonitis.
+The major problem with this is the very common tendency to prescribe anti-inflammatory drugs for inflammation – tendinitis in chronic pain relief.
 It’s true that these drugs often provide some relief.
 But if they are providing relief for something that is NOT happening, what is really going on?
 And so what? … Here’s what …

 Anti-inflammatory medications (NSAIDs) and/or corticosteroid injections can actually accelerate the degenerative process and make the tendon more susceptible to further injury, longer recovery time and may increase likelihood of rupture.” [emphasis added ~DSL]

-Quotes from ‘Tendonosis vs. Tendonitis’ by Dr. Murray Heber, DC, BSc(Kin), CSCS, CCSS(C), Head Chiropractor for Canada’s Bobsleigh / Skeleton Team.
+Quotes from ‘Tendonosis vs. Tendinitis’ by Dr. Murray Heber, DC, BSc(Kin), CSCS, CCSS(C), Head Chiropractor for Canada’s Bobsleigh / Skeleton Team.

 What’s Wrong with the Focus on “Tendin-Itis”